 In the present day, the mixing of music has by no means been louder, wider, and clearer.
-The technological developments in music production software programs have and proceed to extend the standard of music productions.
+The technological developments in music production software programs have proceeded to extend the standard of music production.
 In turn, new strategies have been developed to harness the ability of superior software.
-One method that has performed a vital role within the general quality of your mix is mid/side processing.
+One method that has performed a vital role in the general quality of your mix is mid/side processing.

 By now many have heard of mid/side processing or have even used sure mid/side processors or sure mid/side strategies to boost the mix of their songs, however still, the method is underused.
 Whether or not you don’t perceive mid/side processing or you’re in search of new methods to enhance your mixes through this method.

 What is Mid/Side Mixing?

 Once we sit down to make a brand new track we wish to ensure we have the cleanest and most professional sound out there.
 On the quest, we have come upon some strategies to essentially get an ideal-sounding mix.
 We haven’t shared these before, however needed to lastly let the knowledge be recognized about how we actually take control of the EQ and panning of the sounds.

 Most individuals get the thought of panning a signal left and right, however, might not ever hear of mid/side Mixing.
 In this article we are going to clarify the fundamentals of mid/side Mixing, in addition, we will explain how you can use it in any DAW.

 Mid/Side processing works by decoding a stereo signal into two parts.
 The ‘Mid’ channel incorporates simply the data that seems in both the left and right channels.
 In different words, it’s the mono signal.